Albuquerque is an amazing city.

 Fortunately, this is changing and is where UrbanABQ.com enters the game.

-- Report on relevant private sector developments, focused primarily on the “core” of the Albuquerque metro area
+- Reports on relevant private sector developments, focused primarily on the “core” of the Albuquerque metro area

-- Report on relevant public sector investments in infrastructure
+- Reports on relevant public sector investments in infrastructure

-- Serve as a center for information about important public meetings and opportunities for involvement
+- Serves as a center for information about important public meetings and opportunities for involvement

-- Discuss and provide commentary on the issues of walkability, transportation, urban design, and general urbanity
+- Discusses and provides commentary on the issues of walkability, transportation, urban design, and general urbanity

 We will continually be looking for guest and regular contributors so feel free to contact us with story ideas and please comment when you feel inclined.